koskath/arete2/course_content/ML/png_md_files/Lecture6/slide8_img1.md

 - Legend at the top with labels for the blue dots and the red line

 **Bottom Left Plot:**
-- No title
+- Title: "Residuals and tree predictions"
 - Y-axis labeled as "y - h₁(x₁) - h₂(x₁)"
 - X-axis labeled as "x₁"
 - Black plus signs similar to the Middle Left Plot, distributed between -0.4 and 0.4 on the x-axis and -0.2 to 0.2 on the y-axis
 - Green line labeled "h₃(x₁)" approximating a step function pattern from -0.2 to 0.2

 **Bottom Right Plot:**
-- No title
+- Title: "Ensemble predictions"
 - Y-axis labeled as "y"
 - X-axis labeled as "x₁"
 - Same blue dots as in the prior plots